Key takeaways

 Where it fits in the order to cash cycle

-- Order acceptance: Each order checks the latest exposure and limit, pulled from your accounting system, no surprises later.
+- Order acceptance: Each order checks the latest exposure and limit, pulled from your accounting system.
+No surprises later.

-- Collections: Overdues reduce available capacity or trigger freezes, creating natural pressure to pay, without awkward calls.
+- Collections: Overdues reduce available capacity or trigger freezes, creating natural pressure to pay without awkward calls.

 Why every Indian SMB needs a robust policy

-- Cash flow stability: Manage exposure actively, reduce month end crunches.
+- Cash flow stability: Manage exposure actively.
+Reduce month end crunches.

 - GST planning: Clear visibility into dues makes statutory payments predictable, not panic inducing.

 - MSME Act alignment: Trigger actions before 45 days to avoid interest liabilities and relationship strain.
+The MSME Ministry has been actively encouraging vendors to file delayed payment complaints.

-- E invoicing and e way bill compliance: Credit blocks prevent unauthorized dispatches, keeping compliance intact.
+- E-invoicing and e-way bill compliance: Credit blocks prevent unauthorized dispatches, keeping compliance intact.

-- Sales and risk balance: Align incentives with safe growth, reduce friction around last minute overrides.
+- Sales and risk balance: Align incentives with safe growth.
+Reduce friction around last minute overrides.

 Designing risk based limits from history